MinghuiChen43/awesome-deep-phenomena/README.md

 ### Lottery Ticket Hypothesis: 2023

+- NTK-SAP: Improving neural network pruning by aligning training dynamics. [[paper]](https://arxiv.org/abs/2304.02840) [[code]](https://github.com/YiteWang/NTK-SAP)
+  - Yite Wang, Dawei Li, Ruoyu Sun. *ICLR 2023*
+  - Key Word: Pruning at Ininitialization; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We propose to prune the connections that have the least influence on the spectrum of the NTK.
+This method can help maintain the NTK spectrum, which may help align the training dynamics to that of its dense counterpart.
+However, one possible issue is that the fixed-weight-NTK corresponding to a given initial point can be very different from the NTK corresponding to later iterates during the training phase.

 - Sparsity May Cry: Let Us Fail (Current) Sparse Neural Networks Together! [[paper]](https://arxiv.org/abs/2303.02141) [[code]](https://github.com/VITA-Group/SMC-Bench)
   - Shiwei Liu, Tianlong Chen, Zhenyu Zhang, Xuxi Chen, Tianjin Huang, Ajay Jaiswal, Zhangyang Wang. *ICLR 2023*
   - Key Word: Sparse Neural Network; Benchmark.